Science in Health Live!

-The Science in Health Live! programme is an annual University two day event which has been running for over twenty three years.
+Science in Health Live! is an annual two-day Cardiff University event which takes place in March and has been running for twenty five years.

 The event is a huge amount of fun as well as helping to inspire the next generation of scientists, physicians and healthcare providers.

 The event programme includes:

 - interactive exhibition areas

 - a series of talks on various hot topics in medicine

 - laboratory tour designed to introduce and expose students to a research laboratory environment

 as well as an opportunity to see a "Sound Science Performance" showing the link between science, music and medicine.

 CITER is part of the many exhibits and delivers activities which are part of the secondary schools outreach programme including suturing and ocular diseases.
 The suturing activity is related to wound healing and provides students with the opportunity to have hands on experience of tying sutures as neatly as possible as they may have seen been carried out by clinicians in hospital.

 The ocular diseases activity includes the students wearing simulation glasses that simulate different eye diseases and conditions such as glaucoma and cataract.
 This allows students to experience first hand the impact these conditions have on sight.